 Badges authorizing unescorted access authority to the SIDA or Sterile area are only issued at the request of the company’s authorized signatory, and only for those individuals who have an operational need to access a restricted area.
 The airport has sole discretion to grant/deny unescorted access authority to any individual or restricted area.
 Badges granting unescorted access to the SIDA and Sterile area will only be issued upon the successful completion of a CHRC and STA.

 SIDA training is required under TSR 1542.213 for all individuals who have unescorted access to authority to the SIDA.
-The training conducted at the Public Safety Building every Wednesday at 4:00 PM and Thursday at 10:00 AM and consists of a PowerPoint presentation and a written test.
+The training conducted at the Public Safety Building every Wednesday at 4:00 PM and Thursday at 10:00 AM (badging times and availability are subject to change).
+The class consists of a PowerPoint presentation and a written test.
 Individuals are encouraged to ask questions during training to clarify any information they do not understand.

 Customer Service Training

 Customer service training is required for badge employees in the terminal.
-Customer service training is conducted every Wednesday at 3:30 PM at the Public Safety Building.
+Customer service training is conducted every Wednesday at 3:30 PM or Thursday at 9:30 AM at the Public Safety Building.
 Customer Service training must be completed before a badge will be granted.
 Please contact Rick Fangman at the information desk for more information or questions.
 CIDInfo@eiairport.org or 319-362-8336.

 Drivers Training – Non-Movement Area